benjamincharity/angular-keybind/README.md

 :abc: :nut_and_bolt: A small AngularJS module to bind specific keypress events to methods.

-At times you may need to attach certain functionality to an element based on specific key input.
-For simple cases, AngularJS's [`ngKeyup`][ng_keyup] is a built in solution that works well.
-At other times you may need something with a bit more power. angular-keybind was built to fit this more complex use case.
+At times you may need to attach specific functionality to an element based on specific key input.
+For simple cases, AngularJS has a built in solution called [`ngKeyup`][ng_keyup] that works well.
+At other times you may need something with a bit more power. angular-keybind was built to solve this more complex use case.

 > [:tv: **Demo**][demo]